Legacy ATS systems no longer get the job done for recruiters and talent specialists.

 The point of having an applicant tracking system is to use it as the central system of record for candidate info and the primary solution from which everyone in TA works.

-But legacy ATS systems aren’t (and, based on how they’re built, can’t be) single sources of truth for TA.
 Because of this, these teams must integrate their ATS with third-party tools to handle key tasks (e.g., scheduling interviews, sourcing, nurturing), which leads to issues like these.

 Poor communication and collaboration among recruiters and hiring managers